Abhishek19000/Ansible/README.md

-# Ansible

 # Configuring Hadoop and starting cluster services using Ansible Playbook

-# Before following the below steps one should have ansible and sshpass software installed on the controller node.
+## Before following the below steps one should have ansible and sshpass software installed on the controller node.

 1. Keep the required software and files in the given folder.